jarrett/rbbcode/README.markdown

     RbbCode.new(:sanitize_config => my_sanitize_config_hash)

-You can also turn Sanitize off altogether, though this is not recommended:
+You can also turn Sanitize off altogether, but it's not recommended:

+    # Probably a bad idea
     RbbCode.new(:sanitize => false)

+Sanitization works for HTML output only.
+If you select a different output format, the `:sanitize` option will be ignored, and the output won't be sanitized.

 ## Supported BBCode features